-- Support for a municipal option to decide if prevailing wage will be paid. - Support for an exemption for projects in Enterprise, LERTA, KOZ and TIF Zones. - Support for calculation of the prevailing wage on a county,
+- Support for a municipal option to decide if prevailing wage will be paid. - Support for an exemption for projects in Enterprise, LERTA, KOZ and TIF Zones. - rather than regional basis, to better reflect the local market.

-- rather than regional basis, to better reflect the local - Support for a reversal of the current definition of "maintenance work."
+- Support for calculation of the prevailing wage on a county, rather than regional basis, to better reflect the local market. - Support for a reversal of the current definition of "maintenance work."
 This would remove projects, such as road surfacing and repair; bridge cleaning, resurfacing and painting; replacement of guide rails and curbs; and line painting from the current wage requirement and restore the meaning of the definition prior to the 2008 PA Supreme Court case Borough of Youngwood v.
 Prevailing Wage Appeals Board. - Opposition to any regulatory changes to prevailing wage that would significantly alter the scope or intent of the law.